Exploring Skiathos without a car: Skiathos public transport guide

 Getting around Skiathos by bus

-Skiathos has an excellent bus network, especially connecting the beach resorts along the south coast of the island.
-Bus services were taken over by a new company in 2022 – Skiathos Transports – who have a fleet of modern, white buses.
-But there are also a few older-style green buses along the same route which are run by a different company.
+Skiathos has an excellent bus network, especially between Skiathos Town and the beach resorts along the south coast of the island.
+And it’s also easy to get to and from the airport.
+Bus services are run by Skiathos Transports, who have a fleet of modern, white buses.

 Where do the Skiathos buses go?